ZyneAA/REI/README.md

 The repo of the new interpreted language i'm working on.
 All the test codes are in ./src/tests/code.
 The file extension, '.reix', which I called REI executable is the extension of the language.
+REI is called Recursive Executing Interpreter which me and YapGPT came up with.
+It kinda makes sense but not really but it sounds cool.